 The PACE organization's service area is defined in its CMS-state-PACE program agreement and is geographic, typically defined by ZIP codes within counties.
 Alexian PACE serves Hamilton County, Tennessee, only.
 A senior who lives in Bradley County, Marion County, Rhea County, or Hamilton County's surrounding areas outside the approved service-area ZIP codes is not eligible for Alexian PACE.

-This is the single biggest constraint on PACE enrollment in Tennessee: the overwhelming majority of the state's senior population lives outside Alexian PACE's service area and therefore has no PACE option whatsoever.
+This is the single biggest constraint on PACE enrollment in Tennessee: the vast majority of TN's senior population lives outside Alexian PACE's service area and therefore has no PACE option whatsoever.
 Statewide expansion has been politically active (see 2024 SB 459 below) but no second site is operational as of May 2026.

 Requirement 4: Able to live safely in the community at enrollment